evaldasg/100-days-of-code/log.md

 **Thoughts:** I'm not a master of regex, but today I was struggling with regex for one algorithm.
 At the end I came up with a solution, but I'm sure it can be optimized.
 Though, I didn't code for dukiki app...

+### Day 9: 2017-01-24

+**Today's Progress**: Worked on backend.
+I'll push it to live

+**Thoughts:** Choose framework isn't hard.
+It's mission impossible.
+But at least I came up with a solution and in couple of days I hope to have this app on line.